blithersoup/2048-solver/README.md

 ## Overview

 This is an implementation of 2048 in Python with Pygame with the ability to switch to move completion with several algorithms.
-The move algorithms are
+The move algorithms are implemented in C++, and are called within Python using a cppyy build system.

 ### Build system